github/docs/content/github/setting-up-and-managing-organizations-and-teams/renaming-an-organization.md

 - Links to your previous organization profile page, such as `https://{% data variables.command_line.backticks %}/previousorgname`, will return a 404 error.
 We recommend you update links to your organization from other sites{% if currentVersion == "free-pro-team@latest" %}, such as your LinkedIn or Twitter profiles{% endif %}.
 - API requests that use the old organization's name will return a 404 error.
 We recommend you update the old organization name in your API requests.
 - There are no automatic [@mention](/articles/basic-writing-and-formatting-syntax/#mentioning-people-and-teams) redirects for teams that use the old organization's name.
-- If [SAML single sign-on](/github/setting-up-and-managing-organizations-and-teams/about-identity-and-access-management-with-saml-single-sign-on) has been enabled on the organization you must ensure the new organization name is reflected in the configuration of your identity provider (IdP), or users will no longer be able to authenticate.
+- If [SAML single sign-on](/github/setting-up-and-managing-organizations-and-teams/about-identity-and-access-management-with-saml-single-sign-on) has been enabled on the organization, you must ensure the new organization name is reflected in the configuration of your identity provider (IdP), or users will no longer be able to authenticate.

 ### Changing your organization's name